 Q: What are your upcoming academic goals, and how has the IICE supported these goals?

 A: My next major academic goal is getting accepted into college.
 I plan to be heavily involved in research at whatever university I choose.
-Having the opportunity to present at IICE will definitely add to my resume, and increase my chances of getting into a competitive research program.
+Having the opportunity to present at IICE will add to my resume, and increase my chances of getting into a competitive research program.

 “The Effect of Freshwater Acidification on Clams” Elijah Burks, IICE 2021.
 This research was conducted in partnership with the Department of Biological Sciences, Louisiana State University Shreveport, Shreveport, LA.